altescy/tango-mlflow/README.md

 ### Logging metrics into MLflow

-The `tango-mlflow` package provides the `MLflowStep` class, which allows you to easily log the results of each step execution to MLflow.
+The `tango-mlflow` package provides the `MlflowStep` class, which allows you to easily log the results of each step execution to MLflow.

 ```python
 from tango_mlflow.step import MlflowStep